Volunteers enhance the services we deliver in many ways.

 Interested?
 You will need to be registered and undertake a short safety induction.
-The first step is to fill in the form below.
+The first step is to fill in the Volunteering Registration Form.
 We can't wait to meet with you.

 In the Manning region, If you would like to volunteer as a part of one of the local Landcare groups, please contact Manning Landcare on 0427 530 681.
 We also have a number of local community groups who volunteer their time to help maintain the road reserves and park areas of our community.